semuconsulting/PyGPSClient/README.md

 **Pre-Requisites:**

-**NB:** Running in NTRIP caster mode is predicated on the host being connected to an RTK-compatible GNSS receiver **operating in Base Station mode** (either `SURVEY_IN` or `FIXED`) and outputting the requisite RTCM3 message types (1005, 1077, 1087, 1097, 1127 and 1230).
+Running in NTRIP caster mode is predicated on the host being connected to an RTK-compatible GNSS receiver **operating in Base Station mode** (either `SURVEY_IN` or `FIXED`) and outputting the requisite RTCM3 message types (1005, 1077, 1087, 1097, 1127 and 1230).
 In the case of the u-blox ZED-F9P receiver, for example, this is set using the `CFG-TMODE*` and `CFG-MSGOUT-RTCM*` configuration interface parameters available via the [UBX Configuration panel](#ubxconfig) - refer to the Integration Manual and Interface Specification for further details.
 PyGPSClient does *not* configure the receiver automatically, though an example configuration script for the u-blox ZED-F9P receiver may be found at [/examples/f9p_basestation.py](https://github.com/semuconsulting/PyGPSClient/blob/master/examples/f9p_basestation.py).
 This script can also be used to generate user-defined preset command strings suitable for copying and pasting into a `ubxpresets` file (see [User Defined Presets](#userdefined) below).

+**Instructions:**

 The server/caster binds to the host address '0.0.0.0' i.e. all available IP addresses on the host machine.
 It may be necessary to add a firewall rule on the host and/or client machine to allow remote traffic on the specified port.

-**Instructions:**

 A label on the settings panel indicates the number of connected clients, and the server/caster status is indicated in the topmost banner: open with no clients: ![transmit icon](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient/resources/iconmonstr-noclient-10-24.png?raw=true), open with clients: ![transmit icon](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient/resources/iconmonstr-transmit-10-24.png?raw=true).